-Employees and Contractors
+Employees

-At the end of 2013, Lucara had approximately 121 permanent employees and 424 contractors in Canada, United Kingdom, Botswana and Lesotho.
-The majority of employees and contractors are located at the Company's Karowe Mine in Botswana.
+At the end of 2014, Lucara had approximately 168 employees in Canada, United Kingdom, Botswana and Lesotho and approximately 516 contractors employed in ongoing mining operations at its Karowe Mine in Botswana.
+The majority of its employees are located at the Karowe Mine.